Complete Guide on GRE Percentiles

 Estimating GRE Total Score Percentiles

+ETS does not provide total GRE score percentiles, but we can estimate them using the section percentile tables.
 For example, a Verbal Reasoning score of 159 is at the 81st percentile, while a Quantitative Reasoning score of 165 is at the 76th percentile.
 If a test taker scored 159 in Verbal and 165 in Quant, their total GRE score would be 324.
 We can estimate this total score to be around the 80th percentile.
+However, this estimate may be a bit high, since test takers tend to score relatively higher in either Verbal or Quant.
+Those who score very high in one section may not necessarily achieve an equally high percentile in the other.
+Still, adding the percentiles gives us a reasonable approximation of the total score percentile.

 How Schools Use GRE Percentiles